 Success with Mbira

 Over the years, Leonard has noted the increasing economic value of mbira making and playing.
 Since the traditional ceremonies are seasonal, sustenance comes for farming activities that he engages in with his family.
 When he is not farming, he is busy at his mbira-making work, because MBIRA has helped him sell his instruments to a wider market.
 The proceeds of mbira sales have greatly improved economic status of his family, and extended family.
-Mbira making is now Chiyanike's chief source of income, and he is proud to show off what he has acquired from the mbira sales.
-For example he gave his homestead an extreme makeover, including new structures and a paint job.
+Mbira making is now Chiyanike’s chief source of income, and he is proud to show off what he has acquired from the mbira sales.
+For example he gave his village homestead an extreme makeover, including new structures and a paint job.
 His cattle pen is full of cattle, and his goat pen is bursting with newly purchased goats.
 (Livestock are the savings account of a rural Zimbabwean, as there are no banks in most rural areas.)
-Chiyanike's family are now healthy and well-fed, from the proceeds that he is receiving from mbira sales.
-Recently he bought an ox-drawn plough for tilling the fields, and has also fenced all his fields to protect his crops from stray animals.
+Chiyanike’s family are now healthy and well-fed, from the proceeds that he is receiving from mbira sales.
+He was able to buy an ox-drawn plough for tilling the fields, and has also fenced all his fields to protect his crops from stray animals.

 “All the happiness, wealth and dignity that I have as a man comes from the mbira, and I can proudly stand and be counted among other men.
 I want to tell all those who purchase the instruments that I make to give me feedback, because I want to improve from the comments and criticism.
 Most importantly, they should play them in the right context and learn the instrument from reputable teacher who has a knowledge of traditional mbira music.”

-Mbira player and expert mbira maker Leonard Chiyanike was born Kofesi Chiyanike on December 20th, 1953, the third of the eight children of father Tinaapi Edison Chiyanike, of the Mhofu Museyamwa clan, and Angina Rupondo, of the Mhofu YeMukono Nyakuzvidzwa clan.
+Leonard Chiyanike was born Kofesi Chiyanike on December 20th, 1953, the third of the eight children of father Tinaapi Edison Chiyanike, of the Mhofu Museyamwa clan, and Angina Rupondo, of the Mhofu YeMukono Nyakuzvidzwa clan.